jflosada/trial/README.md

   ## Action that program will do (if multiple ways, describe all possible ways) // Ex: Adding the CDN host
 Adding a CDN host can be done in two different ways, however both of them will work identically:

-  ### Adding a CDN host trhough the interface in the console
+  ### Adding a CDN host through the interface in the console
   1. Access the console
   2. Click on "Cloud Products" > "CDN"
   3. Go to "Domain Management"